wortelstoemp/Audio_Project/README.md

 It uses a delay line with a delay in milliseconds and a certain gain.
 We use the following formula: _output[i] = input[i] + gain * output[i-D]_.
 You can hear a series of echoes with decreasing volume each time.
-The reasing for can be found in its recursive behavior.
+The reasoning herefor can be found in its recursive behavior.

 ### 2.10 Sampler
 When opening the sampler, you need to type the name of the sample you want to use.